Learned Pigs & Fireproof Women

 First published in 1986 by Villard Books, the book is currently out of print.

 Adaptations

 A 1989 television special of the same name was created based on Jay's book.
 The show featured a variety of magic tricks, stunts and performances, such as a musical performance on wine glasses and an antique acrobatic clockwork doll.

 Reception

 The title of the book was considered irresistibly tempting by Richard Goodman, who cited it as an example in his work on creative writing.

 John Gross reviewed it for The New York Times.
 He found it to be excellent, being well researched, having a good range of exotic examples and being well-written with good humour.

 Pop culture

-In the 1999 film Magnolia, starring Tom Cruise, a boy is reading in the library, and the book is seen amongst the volumes the boy has chosen to read.
+In the 1999 film Magnolia, a boy is reading in the library, and the book is seen amongst the volumes the boy has chosen to read.
 Jay himself appears in the movie, in a supporting role.